-Michael G. Murray, provides comprehensive legal assistance to individuals and families in a variety of immigration-related matters.
-Our extensive experience, knowledge of United States immigration law, and familiarity with United States Citizenship and Immigration Services (USCIS) procedures has contributed to a consistent record of success.
-Our immigration law offices are located in Austin, Texas and Miami, Florida, but we serve clients nationwide.
+Michael G. Murray provides comprehensive legal assistance to individuals and families in a variety of immigration-related matters.
+Our extensive experience, knowledge of U.S. immigration law, and familiarity with the United States Citizenship and Immigration Services (USCIS) procedures have contributed to a consistent record of success.
+Our law offices are located in Austin, Texas, and Miami, Florida, but we serve clients nationwide.

-We know the path to citizenship is not always smooth.
-Some make the trek on their own.
-Others get stuck along the way.
-No matter where you are on your journey, we take pride in helping you navigate through unfamiliar territory.
+At the Law Office of Michael G. Murray, P.A., we know the path to citizenship is not always smooth.
+Although some successfully make the trek on their own, many others get stuck along the way.
+It is sometimes difficult to get a second chance, but no matter where you are on your journey, we take pride in helping you navigate through this unfamiliar territory.

 Let us be your guide.

 With honesty and a commitment toward a positive client experience, our law office will successfully provide the following services:

 If you require assistance with immigration matters, obtaining a consultation with a qualified Austin-area law office is the first step in the journey toward U.S. citizenship.

 In today’s enforcement heavy climate, the Department of Homeland Security (DHS) often initiates deportation proceedings against many foreign nationals for numerous reasons.